 WOW!
-Mammootty To Team Up With The Great Father Fame Haneef Adeni, Once Again!
+Mammootty To Team Up With The Great Father Fame Haneef Adeni Once Again!

-Mammootty is getting flooded with offers.
+Mammootty is being flooded with offers.
 The actor has a big list of projects in his kitty and here is yet another big addition to that list, which has come as a pleasant surprise to all the fans of the Megastar.

 According to the latest reports, Mammootty is all set to team up with The Great Father fame Haneef Adeni, for an upcoming project.

-Interestingly, in this upcoming film Haneef Adeni will be handling a different role and to keep scrolling down to know more about the same.
+Interestingly, in this upcoming film Haneef Adeni will be handling a different role and keep scrolling down to know more about the same.

 Abrahaminte Santhathikal – A Police Story